-At the time the Final Plat is presented for approval, all improvements shall have been made in conformance with the Town's specifications unless minor items are specifically deferred by the Planning Commission due to seasonal weather-related issues. except for the final surface course or wearing course of asphalt.
-The amount of the surety instrument/performance bond or cash will be in the amount needed for the deferred items. the final surface course which will be installed by the developer when build out reaches 90%.
+At the time the Final Plat is presented for approval, all improvements shall have been made in conformance with the Town's specifications except for the final surface course or wearing course of asphalt.
+The amount of the surety instrument/performance bond or cash will be in the amount needed for the final surface course which will be installed by the developer when build out reaches 90%.
 (The amount shall include the cost of raising manhole tops).
 No building permits will be issued until the Final Plat is recorded.